stashed/stash/docs/user-guide/README.md

 ## Disable Backup

 For disabling backup process one needs to delete the corresponding backup object in case of `RC`, `Replica Set`, `Deployment`, `DaemonSet`.
-In case of `Statefulset` user need to delete the corresponding backup object as well as remove the side container from the Statefulset.
+In case of `Statefulset` user needs to delete the corresponding backup object as well as remove the side container from the Statefulset manually.

 ## Update Image

 If one wants to update the restik image for particular backup object he/she needs to update the annotation `backup.appscode.com/image:` of the backup object.
-And of course for `Statefulset` one needs to update the restic-container with the new image.
+And of course for `Statefulset` one needs to update the restic-container with the new image manually.

 ## Backup Nodes

-Users might be interested in take backup of host paths.
-This can be done by deploying a `DaemonSet`  with a do nothing busybox container.
+If one interested in take backup of host paths, this can be done by deploying a `DaemonSet`  with a do nothing busybox container.
-Restic TPR controller can use that as a vessel for running restic side card containers.
+Restik TPR controller can use that as a vessel for running restic side card containers.

 ## Recovery process
 The recover process will be left to users for now.